 Essentially, it’s a plan to delete Baldwin Street and start over.

 Baldwin Street and the surrounding areas have a serious, dangerous flooding problem, and that’s not going to change if the area stays the way it is today—packed with buildings, roads, parking lots and residents just a few feet from flood-prone creek.

-The solution proposed by Bridgeville’s environmental engineering consultant—and seemingly supported by the planning commission—involves three primary projects.
+The solution proposed by Bridgeville’s environmental engineering consultant—and seemingly supported by the planning commission—aims to revitalize the area by addressing the flood issue using three primary projects.